Electricity generation: History

 The fundamental principles of electricity generation were discovered in the 1820s and early 1830s by British scientist Michael Faraday.
 His method, still used today, is for electricity to be generated by the movement of a loop of wire, or Faraday disc, between the poles of a magnet.
 Central power stations became economically practical with the development of alternating current (AC) power transmission, using power transformers to transmit power at high voltage and with low loss.

 Commercial electricity production started with the coupling of the dynamo to the hydraulic turbine.
 The mechanical production of electric power began the Second Industrial Revolution and made possible several inventions using electricity, with the major contributors being Thomas Alva Edison and Nikola Tesla.
 Previously the only way to produce electricity was by chemical reactions or using battery cells, and the only practical use of electricity was for the telegraph.

 Electricity generation at central power stations started in 1882, when a steam engine driving a dynamo at Pearl Street Station produced a DC current that powered public lighting on Pearl Street, New York.
 The new technology was quickly adopted by many cities around the world, which adapted their gas-fueled street lights to electric power.
-Soon after electric lights would be used in public buildings, in businesses, and to power public transport, such as trams and trains.
+Electric lights were soon used in public buildings, in businesses, and to power public transport, such as trams and trains.

 The first power plants used water power or coal.
 Today a variety of energy sources are used, such as coal, nuclear, natural gas, hydroelectric, wind, and oil, as well as solar energy, tidal power, and geothermal sources.